33rd National Film Awards: Regional Awards

+Citation: For a moving film, which depicts the plight of the quitessential Indian woman who goes through life discharging obligations as daughter, wife and mother.

 Non-Feature Films

 Short Films made in any Indian language and certified by the Central Board of Film Certification as a documentary/newsreel/fiction are eligible for non-feature film section.

 Juries

 A committee headed by M. V. Krishnaswamy was appointed to evaluate the non-feature films awards.
 Following were the jury members: